billhennessy/blog-chunky/content/post/2020/the-shocking-truth-about-covid-19.md

 ### What this 70/30 Number Means

 There's a 70 percent chance of no vaccine and a 30 percent chance of a vaccine in 12 months.
 What began as "15 Days to Slow the Spread" has turned into "15 Months to Eradicate the Disease."

-There's a 70 percent chance that, even if we lockdown completely  for 15 months (total), there will be no eradication.
+There's a 70 percent chance that, even if we lock down completely for 15 months (total), there will be no eradication.

 Meanwhile, unemployment, already above Depression levels, will continue to rise.
 And the unemployment problem is caused by the totality of mitigation, not just lockdowns.
 The six-feet "rule" means most restaurants can't afford to open.
 It means many small businesses are better off closing for good, breaking leases, and defaulting on loans than operating at 25 percent capacity.
 It means the loss of most airlines and most hotels.
 For good.